dcampbell24/financial-accounts/README.md

 An application for tracking your personal finances.

-To get the gold price I use a service from goldapi.io and it requires a token (free for 100 requests per month).
+To get the price of metals I use a service from goldapi.io and it requires a token (free for 100 requests per month).
 The token is stored in a file named "www.goldapi.io-access-token.txt" stored in the same directory as the program is run from or your home directory if you installed the application.

+To get the price of stocks I use a service from polygon.io and it requires a token (free for 5 API Calls / Minute).
+The token is stored in a file named "polygon.io.txt" and is preceded by the string "Bearer ".
+It is stored in the same directory as the program is run from or your home directory if you installed the application.

 You can import Bank of America transactions via Import BoA.

-Via Tx 2nd it supports and getting the price of Bitcoin, Ethereum, Gnosis, and gold troy ounce.
+Via Tx 2nd you can get the price of metals, stocks, Bitcoin, Ethereum, and Gnosis.
 Tx 2nd becomes active when you select one of these currencies.
-Tx remains USD (imported when "Get Price" is selected).
+Tx is the currency Tx 2nd is traded in.
+When you select "Get Price" Tx is populated with the quantity of Tx 2nd you hold times the current price (sometimes a day old price).

 Via Monthly Tx it supports making predictions into the future for what will happen to your finances.
 It also automatically submits these transactions at